Experienced Georgia Work Injury Attorney

 - Quality-of-life issues.

-For instance, if your injury leaves you unable to travel to your children’s soccer games as you used to do, because you cannot sit outdoors for long periods, this is a “quality of life” injury for which you deserve to be compensated.
+For instance, if your injury leaves you unable to travel to your children’s soccer games as you used to because you cannot sit outdoors for long periods, this is a “quality of life” injury for which you deserve compensation.
 This is because the injury has affected your ability to live the way you did before the accident.

 While economic damages are easy to compute, determining non-economic damages is problematic because it requires expert testimony and witness statements.
 Making these claims stick requires the assistance of skilled attorneys who understand the evidence needed to prove your case.